 Their main appearance is in Mrs Honeyman's episode.But they also feature collectively in the Roger Varley episode,as well as being useful crowd scene infill elsewhere.

 The workmen are kitted out identically to Mr.Crockett,Mr.Wantage & Fred in Trumpton and Messrs.
-Gubbins & Sneed in Chigley.So if one of them turned up on your doorstep you'd be hard-pressed to know whether you were having your drive dug up,car towed,phone checked or bin emptied.But,at least they did always manage to turn up,which clearly demonstrates what a utopian reality Trumptonshire really was.
+Gubbins & Sneed in Chigley.So if one of them turns up on your doorstep you'd be hard-pressed to know whether you were having your drive dug up,car towed,phone checked or bin emptied.But,at least they do always manage to turn up,which clearly demonstrates what a utopian world Trumptonshire really is.

 Reliable maybe,but no songs for this peripheral threesome.Although their truck features prominently in all 3 series and is discussed on the oddballs page -along with a possible twin for one of them !

 Well,it's just one unattributed song in the Captain Snort episode actually.